centrifuge/documentation/docs/nfts/overview/anatomy.md

   - /nfts/
 ---

-We recommend a certain anatomy for an NFT created with the Centrifuge [privacy enable ERC721 library](https://github.com/centrifuge/privacy-enabled-erc721/tree/develop).
+We recommend a certain anatomy for an NFT created with the Centrifuge [privacy enabled ERC721 library](https://github.com/centrifuge/privacy-enabled-erc721/tree/develop).

 ### Metadata